mmiranda222/.statsuite/content/install-service/as-a-service.md

 ---
-title: Installation based on a fully-functional, ready-to-use service package
+title: Installation based on a ready-to-use service package
 subtitle:
 comments: false
-weight: 26
+weight: 62
 ---

 # Table of Content